 Government Rebates in NSW

 The NSW government has implemented a number of initiatives to help ease the strain on households.

 - The Low-Income Household Rebate.
 This gives a rebate to customers who hold eligible concession cards through the Department of Human Services or Veteran’s Affairs.

 - The Family Energy Rebate.
 Designed to put money back in the pockets of eligible electricity customers with dependent children if they have received Family Tax Benefit A or B in the previous year.

 - The Appliance Replacement Offer.
 This helps concession card holders in NSW to upgrade old, inefficient fridges and televisions to new, energy efficient models.

 Conditions apply, so visit the Energy NSW website for more details.

 If you feel like you’re paying too much for your electricity when compared to others, maybe it’s time to start shopping around for a better deal.
 There are plenty of energy providers out there who’d be happy to have your business.
 Billy Sumo is here to point you in their direction.

-It’s as easy as heading over to our energy comparison page, or calling us on 1300 391 478.
-We can find the top prices for you.
+It’s as easy as heading over to our energy comparison page.
+We can find the top prices for you from our panel of providers.
 Stop paying more than the average electricity bill, Sydney!